 What the media says

-New Matilda does not allege that Ms Arndt is in breach of the National Law, and Ms Arndt herself claims multiple investigations by authorities have resulted in no action against her.
+New Matilda does not allege that Ms Arndt has been charged with breaching the National Law, and Ms Arndt claims that multiple investigations by authorities have so far resulted in no action against her.

 However, according to AHPRA, it is also a crime for organisations – including media outlets – to falsely imply that an individual holds a protected title if they are not registered.